HoNfigurator/HoNfigurator-Central/docs/monitoring.md

 Monitoring servers provides many benefits.
 Some of them are listed below:
 - Server Performance
     - Lag (skipped server frames)
-    - Network Packet Loss
+    - Network Packet Loss (deprecated)
-    - Server CPU/RAM/Disk Usage
+    - Server CPU/RAM/Disk Usage (deprecated)
-    - Server Network Throughput and Disk IO
+    - Server Network Throughput and Disk IO (deprecated)
 - Configuration Overviews
 - Player and Server location plotting
-- Bandwidth Estimation requirements, based on player activity on your server.
+- Bandwidth Estimation requirements, based on player activity on your server. (deprecated)

 ## How Does it Work?
 ### Hosted by Me